foniod/redbpf/README.md

 			llvm-12-dev libclang-12-dev linux-headers-$(uname -r) \
 			libelf-dev

 If your distribution doesn't have LLVM 12, you can add the [official LLVM APT repository](https://apt.llvm.org) to your `sources.list`.
+Or simply run the script that you can download at the [llvm.sh](https://apt.llvm.org/llvm.sh).
+Note that this script is only for Debian or Ubuntu.

 ## Installing dependencies on RPM based distributions